Update: ‘First impressions’ section added.

-The battery pack is the same 106.3 kWh unit, but while the iX xDrive50 can travel up to 324 miles, the iX M60 has an approximately 14% shorter range of 280 miles.
-Do note that these range figures are preliminary EPA estimates.
+The battery pack is the same 106.3 kWh unit, but while the iX xDrive50 can travel up to 324 miles, the iX M60 has an approximately 11% shorter range of up to 288 miles.
+If specified with 22-inch wheels, the iX M60’s range drops to 274 miles.
+Do note that all these range figures are EPA estimates.
 Like the iX xDrive50, the iX M60 supports charging at up to 11 kW (AC)/195 kW (DC).

 |Charging Type||Charging Level||Charging Time|

 |AC 3.7 kW/16A||0-100%||33 hours|

 |AC 9.6 kW/40A||0-100%||12.25 hours|

 |AC 11 kW/48A||0-100%||10.25 hours|